This user has not added any information to their profile yet.

 I have been impacted by mental illness personally in that I suffered from depression, played the role of a caregiver to my bipolar mother, and went on to give a TED talk and write a book about loving my mentally ill mom.
 I also led a mental health ERG at my fortune 500 company.

 My work empowers people and preserves their emotional well-being – before they hit a crisis.

 My book Breaking Into My Life was written to help myself—along with the rest of us—better understand the world of mental illness.
 My story of perseverance and triumph helps challenge and transform the “suffer in silence” dynamic, and makes mental illness more understood, treated and accepted.

-I am out to do my part to eliminate the stigma by normalizing the mental health conversation in workplaces and within the first responder community.
-I partner with innovative leaders to bring my programs and mental health strategies to help them cultivate cultures of compassion for those living with or caring for those with invisible disabilities.
-My Resilience webinar has made an impact with empowering hundreds of employees during COVID-19 quarantine.
+I am out to do my part to eliminate the stigma by normalizing the mental health conversation in workplaces and beyond.
+I partner with innovative leaders to bring my programs and mental health strategies to help them cultivate cultures of compassion for those living with or caring for those with mental illness.

 Eradicating the mental health stigma

 Mental illness in families

 What can we all do to care for ourselves and our loved ones when it comes to emotional well-being?

 1. Your advocacy for bringing awareness of mental health is a passion of yours because of your own experience with mental health, tell us about your "trifecta" of mental health.